RowanAllan11/NMF-L21-CancerClustering/README.md

 The core Leukemia and Medulloblastoma datasets have been tested for the "mean of clustering accuracies from a 100 runs of NMF together with the standard error of the mean" so far.
 However the results vary slightly from the original papers results and I am not sure why?

+NMF.py - Contains code to run the model accuracy.py - References the accuracy metric being used (Hungarian algorithm) - similar to bestMap from MatLab?? learning_script.py - Comments out the embedded filter and max norm method

 ## Results Table:
 | Datasets           | Max Norm (Yang et al.) | Max Norm (Python/Rowan) |
 |--------------------|------------------------|--------------------------|